ScottPeterJohnson/kdbgen/README.md

 or fully qualify the name (`com.mycompany.Foo`) to use an existing class.
 Said class should have a constructor that accepts exactly the named parameters of the query.

+#### Using temporary views
+Views are an excellent way to simplify complex SQL code and reduce code reuse.
+Temporary views are those which are created per-connection and not persisted in the database. kdbgen offers support by the `@SqlPrelude` annotation.
+All `@SqlPrelude` annotations are collected together and run once before evaluating any queries; you can thus reference temporary views created within them in your queries.
+A "prelude.sql" file is generated- be sure to initialize your database connections at runtime by running its contents.

+In Intellij, you can add the "prelude.sql" file as a data source to correctly resolve view references in query text.

+If your views logically depend on each other, you can specify class dependencies within the annotation to control their output ordering.

+BE CAREFUL to use "create temporary view" and not "create view".
+Otherwise, compiling will actually create the views in the database.
+(This apparently can't be worked around with read-only connections.)

 ## TODO
 - Transforming parameters/results could be optimized further
 - This approach could probably work with arbitrary SQL providers, not just Postgres.